 If you’ve never been to Kasha-Katuwe Tent Rocks National Monument (commonly just called Tent Rocks), then this summer might be the perfect opportunity.
-This national monument, located approximately 40 miles south of Santa Fe and about an hour south of our Bed and Breakfast, is known for its iconic cone-shaped geological formations (aka, tents).
+This national monument, located approximately 40 miles south of Santa Fe and about an hour south of our northern New Mexico Bed and Breakfast, is known for its iconic cone-shaped geological formations.

 A Guide to Tent Rocks National Monument

 Tent Rocks National Monument is a geological wonder, and a visit here is worth every second of the time it takes to get there.